Post exercise immunosuppression (PEIS) and endurance athletes

 Then you’ll want to alkalise your diet as much as possible.

-Fast foods, processed foods, baked goods, caffeine and high-sugar foods – the nutritional cornerstones of our time-poor lives – are all acid-forming and doing their worst to make our bodies more acid than they should naturally be.
+Fast foods, processed foods, baked goods, caffeine and high-sugar foods – the nutritional cornerstones of our time-poor lives – are all acid-forming and doing their worst to make our bodies more acidic than they should naturally be.

 Increased acidity utterly knackers your immune system.